(i) Results for the current fiscal year

 In reuse (media) merchandise, we were able to secure stock for reuse game device due to gradual improvement in the balance between demand and supply for brand new game device and gradual upturn in buying reuse game device.
 This stock enabled us to sell, thereby improving our business cycle.
 However, sales declined for reuse game software being unable to reach the level of sales that resulted from special demand that arose in 2020 from the public staying home.
 In reuse mobile device such as smartphones, etc., buying and selling showed signs of recovery from the launch of a new model iPhone.

 In brand new game-related merchandise, as the special demand that arose for game-related merchandise from the public staying home from coronavirus calmed, and shortage in supply of home game device “Play Station 5” continued, sales did not exceed the sales of the previous fiscal year although sales increased for trading cards, AV accessories, and smartphone accessories.

-In our rental business where we mainly rent videos such as DVDs, the falling trends in sales is continuing due to the reduced supply of new titles that has been continuing from the postponement of release of movies in theatres that has been continuing from the previous year has sharply affected sales.
-This shortage in supply is anticipated to linger also from the spread of video streaming services.
+In our rental business where we mainly rent videos such as DVDs, the falling trends in sales is continuing due to the reduced supply of new titles that has been continuing from the postponement of release of movies in theatres that has been continuing from the previous fiscal year, and also due to the spread of video streaming services.

 |Directly managed stores||FC Stores and Distributors||Total|